-Carre’s Careers Education & Guidance Programme begins when pupils join in Year 7 at aged 11/12.
+Carre’s Careers Education & Guidance Programme begins when students join in Year 7 at aged 11/12.
 It aims to provide increasing contact with the world outside throughout a student’s time at school and to help reach those decisions which affects their future in as well informed and balanced a way as possible.
-Every encouragement is given to discuss the various options with the Heads of Key Stage, Tutor and the Careers Staff.
+Students are encouraged to discuss the various options with the Heads of Year, Tutors, and the Careers Staff.

 Mr I Scholefield

 This is particularly well resourced with relevant informative materials making full use of internet access about future jobs and Higher Education opportunities.
 Early and regular visits to the Centre are encouraged.
 The Centre is based within the LRC and is open every day for students to research and explore their interests.
 In addition, there are various computer programmes which students can use both to determine Higher Education courses that match their interests and abilities and to look more widely at future careers.
 Every encouragement is given for regular visits to be made to the Centre during a student’s time at Carre’s and parents are more than welcome to use the resources by appointment.

 Throughout Key Stage 3, work is done to raise self-awareness and help decision-making in the build-up towards making GCSE option choices.
 There are also elements of career development in the Personal Development (PD) work.

 All students are introduced to Unifrog, a Careers Guidance Platform which comprises of assessment tests linked to interests and job suggestions which will assist the eventual choice of both GCSE & A Levels as well as university and apprenticeship routes.